 A technique for transferring data directly between two peripherals (or memory and an I/O device) with only minimal intervention by the processor.
 Abbreviated DMA.
 DMA transfers are managed by a third device called a DMA controller, which shares the memory bus with the processor.
 Unused memory cycles are stolen by the DMA controller.
 The processor is only involved, via an interrupt, once the entire block of data has been transferred.
 In that way, the processor is freed to do other things and overall throughput is increased.

 A counter that counts down, from its maximum value toward zero.
+Contrast with up counter.

 A type of RAM that maintains its content only as long as the data stored in the device is refreshed at regular intervals.
 Short for Dynamic Random Access Memory.
 The repetitive row by column refresh access cycles are usually performed by a peripheral called a DRAM controller.
 If this isn't done every few milliseconds, some or all of the data stored in the memory can be lost.
 DRAM is much cheaper per byte than SRAM because it requires just one transistor per bit rather than four to six; however, it has longer access times.
 DRAM's lower cost per byte makes it attractive whenever large amounts of RAM are required.
 Many systems include both types: a small block of SRAM (a few kibi bytes) along a critical data path and a much larger block of DRAM (mebibytes perhaps) for everything else.